 Oh, and some argue that men started to also buy engagement rings because it provided a financial commitment to a woman.
 Before the 1930s, women who were left at the altar (or before the altar) were able to sue for damage to her reputation.
 Once judges stopped being so receptive to jilted brides, men provided financial promises in the form of expensive rings.
-This was particularly in the case of a women’s “virtue” being compromised during the engagement.
+This was particularly the case if a women’s “virtue” had been compromised during the engagement.
 An expensive ring insured either the man would stick around or the woman would be highly rewarded for the transaction.
 Romantic, right?

 Virtue protection aside, the engagement ring seems like an impractical waste of money for a, presumably, young couple preparing to start their lives together.
 Is it really worthwhile to spend thousands on a ring instead of investing in a home or paying down debt?
 Can you really make the case a ring is a practical financial investment?
 I don’t see many bachelors running around buying up rings at Tiffany’s thinking they’re making a savvy financial move.
-More importantly, why do women feel justified being disappointed about their engagement rings being too small or not their taste if an engagement is about committing to marry your soulmate?
+More importantly, why do women feel justified in being disappointed about their engagement rings being too small or not their taste.
+Isn’t it a symbol of your commitment to marry your soulmate?